alextanhongpin/database-design/schedule.md

 We can rank Charlie to be first now, it just wont be visible, but we cant alter the ranking of Alpha to be last now as it should only take effect next week.

 There are a few options
-1. create another table and schedule the ranking changes, much complexity
+1. create another table containing ranking and reference to campaign and schedule the ranking changes, much complexity
-2. run a cron to schedule
+2. run a cron to schedule (wont be visible on ui)
 3. manually update next week
+4. snapshot the data at the validity point - aka new json column with key date and value ranking.
+On read, check the column for date validity and override ranking, or run a cron to update when the column is not null

 Other things to note
 1. if ranking is unique, you need to defer the constraints, otherwise bulk update will conflict
 2. for simplicity, rank new campaigns first, which is min rank minus one
 3. allow negative rank to cheat

+# Row vs column scheduling

+adding a tstzrange allows an entire row to be scheduled.

+Column changes scheduling is not possible, unless you move that data to a separate row and do row scheduling.